 TDHCA's Information Systems Division makes limited, targeted use of consultants for approved capital budget projects and software development support.
-In the current biennium, the Department continues to employ one contract systems analyst to provide the majority of PeopleSoft Financials support and plans to hire an additional contract software developer to assist with Community Affairs Contract System support.
+In the current biennium, the Department continues to employ one contract systems analyst to assist with PeopleSoft Financials support.

 Bond Finance